-The neighborhood of Morningside, distinguished by its tree-lined streets and two-story brick homes with porches, used to be a farm community until 1905, when the Chislett Street trolley line came.
+The neighborhood of Morningside, was a farm community until 1905, when the Chislett Street trolley line came.
 Major residential development followed several years later.
-Morningside is a quiet residential community, less than two square miles in area, where people tend to know one another.
+Morningside is a quiet residential community distinguished by its tree-lined streets and two-story brick homes with porches.
+It a a neighborhood where people tend to know one another.
 A featured annual event here is the St. Rocco Festival, which takes place for two days in August and consists of an Italian mass followed by singing, dancing, and a fireworks display.

 Morningside remains a stable, prosperous community for its hard-working residents.
 The neighborhood has strong ethnic roots, with local churches playing an active role in community programs.